 The maximum number of students in a typical classroom lecture setting is 30 students.
 The maximum number of students is 25 when classes are conducted via distance education.
 The typical number of students in a laboratory practical application setting is 20 students.
-The Surgical Technology program laboratory maximum is 12 students.
+The Surgical Technology program laboratory maximum is 10 students and the lab ratio for the Pharmacy Technician program is 12:1, except when performing sterile compounding when the ratio is 8:1.